memozac-gbz/capstone/README.md

 ## II.
 Feature Engineering

-After talking to subject-matter experts, a few important determinations were made: The data will be "easier to analyze" if it's structured in a "cohorted" way.
+After doing some research and talking to subject-matter experts, I identified that a [cohort analysis](https://www.applovin.com/glossary/cohort-analysis/#:~:text=Cohort%20analysis%20lets%20you%20view,or%20the%20chosen%20common%20identifier.) could simplify immensely the dataset and increase the predictability of the model by keeping only the features that really matter when analyzing revenue trends in mobile gaming.
 This means:

 - look at aggregated KPIs by date, using the `days_after_install` diimension to create different KPI buckets.
 - each bucket helps to understand how user retention affects performance over time (revenue, mainly)
 - other dimensions like network, region, sku can be part of the high level aggregation (which is a common practice).